-Head deviation: one of the most common signs of Cervical Dystonia (N = 201)1
+Head deviation: the most common sign of Cervical Dystonia1

 Torticollis